mindspore-ai/mindspore/model_zoo/research/cv/FaceRecognition/README.md

       sh run_distribute_train_beta.sh ./rank_table_8p.json
       ```

+- ModelArts (If you want to run in modelarts, please check the official documentation of [modelarts](https://support.huaweicloud.com/modelarts/), and you can start training as follows)

+    - base model

+      ```python
+      # (1) Add "config_path='/path_to_code/base_config.yaml'" on the website UI interface.
+      # (2) Perform a or b.
+      #       a.
+Set "enable_modelarts=True" on base_config.yaml file.
+      #          Set "is_distributed=1" on base_config.yaml file.
+      #          Set other parameters on base_config.yaml file you need.
+      #       b.
+Add "enable_modelarts=True" on the website UI interface.
+      #          Add "is_distributed=1" on the website UI interface.
+      #          Add other parameters on the website UI interface.
+      # (3) Upload a zip dataset to S3 bucket. (you could also upload the origin dataset, but it can be so slow.)
+      # (4) Set the code directory to "/path/FaceRecognition" on the website UI interface.
+      # (5) Set the startup file to "train.py" on the website UI interface.
+      # (6) Set the "Dataset path" and "Output file path" and "Job log path" to your path on the website UI interface.
+      # (7) Create your job.
+      ```

+    - beta model

+      ```python
+      # (1) Copy or upload your trained model to S3 bucket.
+      # (2) Add "config_path='/path_to_code/beta_config.yaml'" on the website UI interface.
+      # (3) Perform a or b.
+      #       a.
+Set "enable_modelarts=True" on beta_config.yaml file.
+      #          Set "is_distributed=1" on base_config.yaml file.
+      #          Set "pretrained='/cache/checkpoint_path/model.ckpt'" on beta_config.yaml file.
+      #          Set "checkpoint_url=/The path of checkpoint in S3/" on beta_config.yaml file.
+      #       b.
+Add "enable_modelarts=True" on the website UI interface.
+      #          Add "is_distributed=1" on the website UI interface.
+      #          Add "pretrained='/cache/checkpoint_path/model.ckpt'" on default_config.yaml file.
+      #          Add "checkpoint_url=/The path of checkpoint in S3/" on default_config.yaml file.
+      # (4) Upload a zip dataset to S3 bucket. (you could also upload the origin dataset, but it can be so slow.)
+      # (5) Set the code directory to "/path/FaceRecognition" on the website UI interface.
+      # (6) Set the startup file to "train.py" on the website UI interface.
+      # (7) Set the "Dataset path" and "Output file path" and "Job log path" to your path on the website UI interface.
+      # (8) Create your job.
+      ```

 You will get the loss value of each epoch as following in "./scripts/data_parallel_log_[DEVICE_ID]/outputs/logs/[TIME].log" or "./scripts/log_parallel_graph/face_recognition_[DEVICE_ID].log":

 ```python